 Pickup truck crashes into Yarmouth bank

-A pickup truck slammed into other cars before hitting a TD Bank in Yarmouth.
+A pickup truck hit several cars before crashing into a Yarmouth bank.

 View CBS News In